25th Attack Group breaks ground on a permanent home

 |0

-This work, 25th Attack Group breaks ground on a permanent home [Image 5 of 5], by SrA Cody Sanders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 25th Attack Group breaks ground on a permanent home, by SrA Cody Sanders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT